bentoml/BentoBurr/README.md

 # Burr Serving with BentoML

-This repository shows how to deploy Burr `Application` with BentoML.
+This repository shows how to deploy a Burr `Application` with BentoML.

 ## Overview